 UL Standards for Christmas Light Strings

-With the bright holidays coming, soon it will be time to decorate with festive strings of light.
-Before the decorating begins, it is important to know how many Christmas light strings can be connected together safely.
+Before the fun of holiday decorating begins, it is important to know how many Christmas light strings can be connected together safely.
 Being familiar with current standards and options in lighting helps to determine the maximum number of strings that can be connected together.

 UL Standards for Safety